Laws regarding religious activities in China: 1991 Document No. 6

 In February 1991, the CCP Central Committee and the State Council of China issued Document No. 6, formally titled On Some Problems Concerning Further Improving Work on Religion.
 Document No. 6 stated that Document No. 19 (1981) continued to be the guideline on religious work and positively assessed work to date.

 Document No. 6 stated that religious affairs must be supervised by the law and drew a distinction between "normal religious practices" and the use of "religion to engage in disruptive activities".
 According to Document No. 6, "hostile foreign forces" had used religion to harm China and contended that the same pattern had contributed to the disintegration of the Soviet Union.
 Thus, Document No. 6 concluded that "religious bodies and religious affairs must adhere to the principles of the independent and autonomous administration of their religion and not be subject to any foreign domination."

+Measures regarding organisations deemed as "cultic groups."

+On 30 October 1999, the National People's Congress passed the Resolution on Banning Cults, Preventing and Punishing Cultic Activities.
+The Supreme People's Court and the Supreme People's Procuratorate promulgated instructions on how to apply existing criminal law to people involved in "evil cults," which it defined as "illegal groups that are founded by using religion, qigong, or other pretenses; deify their leaders; produce and spread superstitious ideas and heretical teachings to deceive and swindle people' recruit and control their members; and pose a danger to society."
+With some revisions, these continue to be the basic legal framework for new religious movements, which the state deems as cults, as of 2026.

 2006 Procedures for the Registration of Religious Ministers

 These rules from 2006 simply detail the procedures used in order to register religious ministers in China.
 Religious ministers who do not conform to these procedures are not permitted to serve in Chinese religious bodies.